Canopus: Observation

-The Spanish Muslim astronomer Ibn Rushd went to Marrakesh (in Morocco) to observe the star in 1153, as it was invisible in his native Córdoba, Al-Andalus.
-He used the different visibility in different latitudes to argue that the earth is round, following Aristotle's argument which held that such an observation was only possible if the earth was a relatively small sphere.
+The Muslim astronomer Ibn Rushd went to Marrakesh, Morocco to observe the star in 1153, as it was invisible in his native Córdoba, Al-Andalus.
+He used the different visibility in different latitudes to argue that the Earth is round, following Aristotle's argument which held that such an observation was only possible if the Earth was a relatively small sphere.

 English explorer Robert Hues brought Canopus to the attention of European observers in his 1592 work Tractatus de Globis, along with Achernar and Alpha Centauri, noting:"Now, therefore, there are but three Stars of the first magnitude that I could perceive in all those parts which are never seene here in England.
 The first of these is that bright Star in the sterne of Argo which they call Canobus.
 The second is in the end of Eridanus.
 The third is in the right foote of the Centaure."

 In the Southern Hemisphere, Canopus and Sirius are both visible high in the sky simultaneously, and reach a meridian just 21 minutes apart.
 Brighter than first magnitude, Canopus can be seen by naked eye in the early twilight.
 Mostly visible in mid to late summer in the Southern Hemisphere, Canopus culminates at midnight on December 27, and at 9 PM on February 11.